dw8787878/Auto-Complete/README.md

 ## Description

-Dropdown menu project with React, TypeScript, and Sass
+Dropdown menu exercise with React, TypeScript, and Sass.

+The purpose of this exercise is to create an input and a table component in React to display type ahead information, and object data in a tabular format.

+No state management app such as Redux was purposely not used.

 ## Code style guide